-Once you outline all the financial goals and create strategies to maximum savings to achieve them, be sure to write it down!
-Some examples of capturing this information on paper includes setting SMART financial goals, or creating a new budget.
-By writing these things down, you have the ability to reference these items again and again which can spark inspiration and hold you both accountable.
+Once you’ve outlined all the financial goals and created strategies to maximum savings to achieve them, be sure to write it down!
+Some examples of capturing this information on paper includes writing out SMART financial goals, or creating a new budget.
+Writing these things down gives you the ability to reference these items again and again which can spark inspiration and hold you both accountable.

 Keep the Conversation Going

 As a financial advisor, I am not allowed to make guarantees at it relates to investment returns and the success of a financial plan.
 What I can guarantee is that if you don’t continue to have money dates and financial conversations with your partner, you will struggle meet your financial ambitions for the New Year.
 The dialogue must continue!
 Monthly check-ins may be overkill but try to get together as a couple at least once a quarter to review all things financial.

 If all this seems too overwhelming and daunting, I would strongly encourage you to get an objective third party involved.
 This could be a family member (if they can promise to stay objective and not pass judgement!), a religious leader, trusted friend or financial professional.